shepherdjay/phpipam-vagrant/README.md

 # phpipam-vagrant
-A vagrant environment for phpipam
+A vagrant development environment for phpipam

 ## To Use